Danilo-Giacinti/danilodev-portfolio-website/README.md

 It’s a custom-built site to showcase my **full-stack web development skills** through clean code, interactive animations, modern architecture, and a mobile-first approach.

-> ⚠️ This repo is not a boilerplate — it’s a professional showcase and digital CV.

 ---

 ## 🔗 Live Website